Written by Bonnie Feldman, DDS, MBA, Becca Malizia, BS, and Ellen M. Martin

 Do you often find yourself craving a midnight snack?
 Who thinks about their oral health while they exercise, or blames poor oral health for their bad moods?
 While neither of these seem obviously related to oral healthcare, new studies show that oral health may play a more significant role in affecting your overall health.

 In addition to night eating, snacking at any time can have adverse effects on your oral health (2).
 Most people brush only twice a day, once in the morning and once at night.
 Flossing is also recommended once per day, although most people don’t do this.
-Snacking throughout the day can alter mouth pH, throwing it out of balance.
+Subsequently, snacking throughout the day can alter mouth pH, throwing it out of balance.
 Most snack foods are processed and sugary (even if they aren’t classically sweet, like chips), which can cause acid build up, promoting plaque formation.
 Brushing in between meals or after snacking is also very rare, leaving those who snack constantly at increased risk for developing poor oral health.

 Oral Microbiome and Timing of Eating

 A recent study done in 2018 also connects the oral and gut microbiomes to the timing of eating!
 Since this is the first study of its kind, the findings are not definitive, but one thing is quite clear— when you eat does affect your oral and gut microbiomes!
 They concluded that “food timing can influence the daily rhythms of the salivary microbiota diversity and abundance”(3).
-This influence suggests that the composition of the oral microbiome changes depending on what times you are eating.
+Consequently, this influence suggests that the composition of the oral microbiome changes depending on what times you are eating.

-You can also try Elementa’s Nano Silver Mouthrinse for a revolutionary way to balance your mouth and discourage plaque build up!
+Anyhow, you can also try Elementa’s Nano Silver Mouthrinse for a revolutionary way to balance your mouth and discourage plaque build up!
 To learn more about their product click here.

 While some literature exists on elite and endurance athletes suffering from high rates of dental erosion (4,5), there is new evidence to suggest that moderate exercise is good for oral health.
 Perhaps the phenomenon follows a u-shaped curve, with no exercise and extreme training having adverse oral effects, while moderate exercise provides oral benefits…